Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 * Search bar - with Search and reset buttons - utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
 * Filter buttons
     * On the Recipe page these are used for selecting different types of meals and by country
-    * On the Shopping pade these are used for selecting the type of food item by category
+    * On the Shopping page these are used for selecting the type of food item by category
-        * Also the option to fiter by price -
+        * Also the option to filter by price -
             * High to Low
             * Low to High
 * Item cards